sethmlarson/sethmlarson.dev/app/markdown/2020-03-14/urllib3-in-2020.md

 The number of Python versions and configurations that urllib3 supports is quite large, testing against Linux, macOS, and Windows to ensure we're compatible with all major OS flavors.
-With Travis [dropping the default concurrency level to 3 for OSS projects](https://twitter.com/hugovk/status/1233787684587556864) and AppVeyor continuing to support only 1 concurrent job we're feeling cornered into long CI durations.
+With Travis supporting 5 and AppVeyor continuing to support only 1 concurrent job we're feeling cornered into long CI durations.

+We're also wondering how the [faster Python release cadence](https://www.python.org/dev/peps/pep-0602/) will impact our CI matrix of versions we test against and support.

 Fortunately we've been experiencing success with GitHub Actions as a CI platform in other projects with the 20 concurrent jobs as well as